 Your goal is to portray the true picture of yourself.
 Ideally, the admission committee should think of you like this:

 Need help with writing SOP?
 We won’t write the SOP for you.
 But, we can help you to brainstorm ideas, proofread, edit and review the SOP for you.
-Watch the following video:
+You can opt for our SoP services.

 6 Common Mistakes to Avoid while Writing a Graduate SOP